jarviscanada/jarvis_data_eng_AyeshaHamad/linux_sql/README.md

 - queries.sql (describe what business problem you are trying to resolve)

 ## Database Modeling
 Following tables host_info and host_usage are created to save data respectively.
+The relationship between host_info and host_usage is 1 to many.

 ![DatabaseModelling](assets/database_modelling.png)